2017 North Korean missile tests: Mid-range launch over Japan

 On August 29, 2017, at 5:57 am KST, North Korea launched a Hwasong-12 ballistic missile that passed over Hokkaido, the second largest island of Japan.
 The missile travelled 2700 km and reached a maximum height of 550 km.
 This was the second successful test flight of the Hwasong-12 missile, following three failed tests.

-Japanese citizens living beneath the missile's flight path received a J-Alert message on their cellphones at 6:02 a.m., just four minutes after the projectile was launched, rousing some from sleep.
+People living under the missile's flight path received a J-Alert message on their cellphones at 6:02 a.m., four minutes after its launch.

-Japanese Prime Minister Shinzo Abe called this test "a reckless act of launching a missile that flies over our country is an unprecedented, serious and important threat."
+Japanese Prime Minister Shinzo Abe said "a reckless act of launching a missile that flies over our country is an unprecedented, serious and important threat."
 North Korea had previously carefully avoided sending test missiles over Japan by using highly lofted trajectories, and had sent more recent satellite launches to the south avoiding Japan.
 The missile was at an altitude of about 500 km over Japan, well into space, and the Japanese military did not attempt to shoot down the missile.

 The missile was launched from Pyongyang Sunan International Airport, presumably using a mobile launcher.
 It reportedly broke into three parts before splashing down in the Pacific Ocean; it is unclear if this was intentional.
 Given North Korea's geographical position, for a non-lofted test flight at this range there was no other practical alternative to passing over Japan.

 This was the fifth time North Korea fired a rocket over the Japanese archipelago, although this launch was the first missile launch, as the previous four were satellite launches or attempts.